 (Pocket-lint) - As gaming technology develops and gaming platforms expand to the point of being available on all manner of devices with services like Xbox Game Pass and Stadia (to name only two), it's important that you have a method to play those games that you're comfortable with.
-For Xbox gamers, that's the Xbox One wireless controller.
+For Xbox gamers, that's the Xbox Wireless Controller.

 If you prefer playing with a controller over a keyboard and mouse, either because you find it easier, or because your laptop's keyboard doesn't have enough key travel or feedback, you'll want to continue using your Xbox controller on your PC too.

-It's worth noting your process depends on whether you have Bluetooth on your desktop or laptop Windows 10 machine, and whether or not you have the newer wireless controller or the older model.
+It's worth noting your process depends on whether you have Bluetooth on your desktop or laptop Windows 10 machine, and whether or not you have the newer wireless controllers or the older model.

 That's an important distinction because the older wireless controller - with shiny plastic around the 'X' home button - doesn't have Bluetooth, and can only pair to a dedicated receiver.